Saint George's Church, Tbilisi: History

 The church was given to the Persian garrison by Safavid Shah Abbas I of Persia in 1616 and returned to the Armenian community in 1748 by King Heraclius II of Georgia.
 It was burnt when Persians sacked Tbilisi in 1795.
 The church was thoroughly restored in the 17th century, and then again in 1832 and 1881.

 It became the seat of the Georgian Diocese of the Armenian Apostolic Church after the Vank Cathedral was demolished by Soviet authorities in the 1930s.

 The most recent renovation of the church began in 2012.
 Initiated and financed by Russian-Armenian businessman Ruben Vardanian, the renovation was supported by donations of philanthropists Albert Avdolyan, Sergey Sarkisov and Rusudan Makhashvili, Danil Khachaturov, former Georgian Prime Minister Bidzina Ivanishvili, and others.
 Some $3.5 million was spent on its renovation, which was completed in 2015.
 The church was reconsecrated on October 31, 2015 by Catholicos Karekin II, the head of the Armenian Church.
 The ceremony was attended by Armenian President Serzh Sargsyan and Ivanishvili.

-In February 2019 a video surfaced online showing three ethnic Azerbaijanis, one of them burning the flag of Armenia (but more similar to flag of Columbia) in front of the church.
+In February 2019 a video surfaced online showing three ethnic Azerbaijanis, one of them burning the flag of Armenia (but more similar to the flag of Colombia) in front of the church.
 An Armenian diocese spokesperson said the incident had occurred months earlier.